Form preview

 3

 Edit irs form 1041.
-Replace text, adding objects, rearranging pages, and more.
-Then select the Documents tab to combine, divide, lock or unlock the file.
+Add and replace text, insert new objects, rearrange pages, add watermarks and page numbers, and more.
+Click Done when you are finished editing and go to the Documents tab to merge, split, lock or unlock the file.

 4